cos485/cos485.github.io/_posts/2023-01-29-homework-guidelines.md

 date:   2023-01-29
 ---

-- All homework assignments are due on Tuesday (see [schedule](http://cos485.github.io/2023/schedule/)), and should be submitted through Gradescope.
+- All homework assignments are due on Fridays (see [schedule](http://cos485.github.io/2023/schedule/)), and should be submitted through Gradescope.

 - Programming exercises should be completed in Colaboratory.